Mental health assessments

 Challenges of assessing online

 Many mental health assessments can easily be used online as effectively as they are in person.
-A majority of the assessments discussed above are self report, and when done in person may not even be completed in front of the clinician.
+A majority of the assessments discussed above are self-reported, and when done in person may not even be completed in front of the clinician.

 Additionally, many mental health assessments cannot be completed online.
 Intelligence tests and projective tests have to be conducted in person or through telehealth and some assessments need behavioral observations.